 Alaska Airlines has a ton of direct flights to all the main Hawaiian islands and they offer competitive rates.

-We’ve flown all the airlines that go to Hawaii and Alaska Airlines is by far our favorite.
+We’ve flown almost all the airlines that go to Hawaii (we still need to try Southwest) and Alaska Airlines is by far our favorite.

 4. Most Sunscreen is Illegal

 In Hawaii, any sunscreen that isn’t reef-safe is banned from the islands.
 That’s because preserving Hawaii’s incredible sea life is a priority for the state.